MilenaSilveira/MyRegex-Tutorial/gist-template.md

 ### Anchors

 ```
-^  Will match beginning of line or text.
+^ - Will match beginning of line or text.
-$  Will match end of line.
+$ - Will match end of line.
 ```
 ### Quantifiers

 Quantifiers determin the amount of classes, groups or characters an input should have to match the desired search information.
 There are two types of quantifiers, Greedy and Lazy.
 ```
-*  match zero or more times
+* - matches zero or more times
-+  match one or more times
++ - matches one or more times
-? match zero or one time
+? - matches zero or one time
-{ n }  match exactly n times
+{ n } - matches exactly n times
-{ n, }  match at least n times
+{ n, } - matches at least n times
-{ n, m }  match from n to m times
+{ n, m } - matches from n to m times

 {?} Is added in a Lazy Quantifier.
 ```